 At first glance, carbonates do not appear to be an isotopically light enough sink to fully resolve the imbalance, but they do lessen the demand for an incredibly isotopically heavy source.
 However, the present data teases at several questions.
 Addressing these questions will further explore the role of carbonates as an isotopically light sink of Ni and the potential for shallow-water carbonates as a record of δ60Ni.

 The short cores have a relatively tight bulk range of δ60Ni (1.31±0.28‰ 2sd) that is quite similar to deep seawater (~1.3-1.4‰).
 However, it is unclear if the isotopic composition of deep seawater is an appropriate analog for the solution from which the short cores ultimately precipitated.
-Surface water (depths <200 m) has been observed to both have and not have enrichment in the heavier Ni isotopes relative to deep seawater (Archer et al., 2020; Cameron and Vance, 2014; Takano et al., 2017; Yang et al., 2020).
+Surface waters (depths <200 m) may or may not exhibit enrichment in the heavier Ni isotopes relative to deep seawater (Archer et al., 2020; Cameron and Vance, 2014; Takano et al., 2017; Yang et al., 2020).
 Considering the samples here were collected from locations <10 m water depth, the overlying waters may have δ60Ni greater than that observed for the deep ocean (up to 1.8‰).
 If this were the case, the primary carbonates would be isotopically light relative to the solution from which they precipitate, as suggested by the indirect data discussed in section X. What is the δ60Ni of modern Bahama seawater?
 To address this question, we will ideally obtain and analyze seawater samples from this area.
 If this is not possible, we will use a hypothesis developed by Archer et al. (2020), which proposes that the ambient biology determines whether there is a surface enrichment in heavy Ni isotopes, to infer whether the δ60Ni is expected to be greater than the δ60Ni of deep seawater.

 Is there difference in isotopic composition between meteoric and marine burial diagenesis zones, and, if so, what causes this?
 The Clino and Unda cores both have larger ranges in δ60Ni compared to the short cores and show correlations with diagenetic zones.
 In Clino, the δ60Ni of meteoric (vadose) diagenesis samples cluster around 1.1‰, which is similar to the value of primary aragonite extrapolated from the short core mineralogy relationships.
 The measured δ60Ni of the meteoric samples may be recording the preserved primary aragonitic δ60Ni.
 On the other hand, the lighter values may be a result of exchange with isotopically lighter meteoric fluids.
 Rivers typically have δ60Ni values lighter than seawater (~0.9‰) and the few available δ60Ni values for snow and rain are all below 1.0‰ (although these samples had clear anthropogenic influences) (Cameron and Vance, 2014; Revels et al., 2021; Takano et al., 2021).
 The marine burial diagenesis samples cluster around 1.4‰, which is similar to the bulk values of the primary short cores.
 The sediments in this region experienced aragonite to LMC neomorphism in exchange with reducing marine pore which can alter the initial deposition signature for some systems and not others (Hardisty et al., 2017; Melim et al., 1995; Swart and Melim, 2000; Wang et al., 2020).
 There is a clear difference in isotopic composition between samples from the meteoric and marine burial diagenesis zones, however we only have a handful of samples from these areas, concentrated to certain locations.
 If there is a difference between these two regimes, where in the column does the transition in δ60Ni occur?
-Additional analysis of meteoric and marine burial diagenesis samples from areas of varied mineralogy will indicate if these trends are persistent throughout the core.
+Additional analysis of meteoric and marine burial diagenesis samples from areas of varied mineralogy will indicate if these trends are persistent throughout the core and help identify the location of transition between low and high δ60Ni.